 THE PATCH FOREST PROJECT - GAL OYA LODGE PROPERTY

-WWCT conducts mammal surveys which utilize remote camera techniques to quantify and record biodiversity.
+The WWCT conducts mammal surveys that utilize remote camera techniques to quantify and record biodiversity.
 Bird and Butterfly surveys allow us to monitor the seasonal use of this patch forest by resident and migratory species.
-The nighttime surveys allow us to observe and survey the herpetofaunal diversity of the area and also give a glimpse of the infrequently sited nocturnal life of this patch forest.
+Nighttime surveys allow us to observe and survey the herpetofauna diversity of the area and give us a glimpse of the infrequently sited nocturnal life of this patch forest.
 Our ongoing research within the larger Gal Oya/Nilgala complex also helps identify possible forest connections for Sri Lanka’s wide-ranging apex predator, the leopard, in this part of the country.

 In partnership with ...